Jhojan Julio

-Jhojan Esmaides Julio Palacios (born 11 February 1998) is an Ecuadorian footballer who plays for Liga MX club Querétaro.
+Jhojan Esmaides Julio Palacios (born 11 February 1998) is an Ecuadorian footballer who plays for Liga MX club Atlante.
 Mainly an attacking midfielder, he can also play as a winger.

 Club career

 LDU Quito

 Born in Quito, Julio joined L.D.U.
 Quito's youth setup in September 2010, aged 12.
 After impressing with the under-18 squad, he made his first team – and Serie A – debut on 25 June 2016, starting in a 0–0 away draw against Universidad Católica del Ecuador.

 Julio scored his first senior goals on 22 October 2017, netting a brace in a 5–2 home success over Delfín.
 He established himself as a regular starter from the 2018 season onwards, and renewed his contract until 2022 on 4 April of that year.

 On 14 September 2020, Julio further extended his contract with LDU until 2024.
 In September 2021, he was suspended for two months after an altercation with Emelec players during a match between both clubs, but the ban was later reduced to two matches on 1 October.